MahendraMurari/AI-job-search-resume-automation/README.md

 ## Proof of Workflow

 The screenshots below show the workflow running successfully and producing real outputs.
-I removed or covered private details before publishing the screenshots.

 ### Successful n8n Execution